-Back in January while I was doing my usual food shop, I spotted tins of pumpkin purée reduced down to 20p so I bought 6 of them.
+Back in January while I was doing my usual food shop, I spotted tins of pumpkin purée reduced down to 20p so I bought 10 of them.
 My husband asked me “what was I thinking buying all that pumpkin?”
 But at 20p a tin how could I not?
-I stored it away for Autumn, dreaming of making pumpkin pies, Nigella’s amazing pumpkin bundt cake and my favourite pumpkin spice chocolate chip granola and pumpkin cranberry muffins with maple glaze.

-I’ve seen a few pumpkin cinnamon rolls online and I knew I just had to try them.
-I think I actually prefer them over regular cinnamon rolls now.
+I’ve seen a few pumpkin cinnamon roll recipes online and I knew I just had to try them.
+I think I might even prefer them over regular cinnamon rolls now.